Pokemon Scarlet & Violet gym order: All paths level order & post-game walkthrough

 18. Team Star Leader Eri – North Province (Area One)

 Eri is all that stands between the trainer and the end-game content.
 Overcoming this elite Team Star Leader’s team of Fighting-type Pokemon is no small feat, especially considering the Team Star challenge beforehand.
-Still, it’s a final battle worthy of putting Team Star to rest.
+It’s a final battle worthy of putting Team Star to rest.

 |Toxicroak||Poison / Fighting||55|